ManaliSelmokar/dsa/README.md

-# 404 – Not Found
+# 👑✨ Happy Birthday Chiu

+A cinematic, pastel-luxury birthday website created to celebrate the main character of our lives.

-This project appears to be a simple static website.
+This project is a three-section interactive experience featuring:

-It contains:
-- A basic landing page
-- A password gate
+- 🎂 A wish-making cake moment
-- Some styling
-- A few media assets
+- 📸 A memory carousel

-Nothing unusual.

-Unless you know the code.
+- 💌 Letters from loved ones
+- 🎶 Background music with seamless transitions
+- ✨ Confetti and glow effects

 ---

-## ⚠️ Access Required

-If you’ve been given the link,
-you probably already know why.

-If you don’t —
-this page truly does not exist.

----

-## 🖤 Built With

-- HTML
-- CSS
-- JavaScript
-- Suspense
-- A little bit of chaos
-- A lot of love

----

-## 🚀 Deployment
+## 🌸 Live Experience

-Hosted via GitHub Pages.
+Hosted using GitHub Pages.

----

-If you’re reading this…
-You were always meant to find it.

-You were always meant to find it.